How Often Should You Upgrade Your iPhone

 • Ideal for tech enthusiasts or early adopters

-• Best if you use Apple’s iPhone Upgrade Program
+• It’s best if you use Apple’s iPhone Upgrade Program

 • Higher cost, but you always get the latest features